Gestalt Therapy: Definition

 Finding therapy

-Because of its convenience and flexibility, some clients may prefer to speak with a mental health professional via telehealth services.
+Because of its convenience and flexibility, some clients may prefer to speak with a mental health professional or therapist via telehealth services.
 Online platforms like BetterHelp can provide the potential opportunity to connect with a licensed therapist experienced in providing gestalt therapy and other modalities to support clients in managing symptoms of mental health conditions or going through challenging experiences in life.